Tom Lohr is an avid traveler and has driven the entire length of Route 66 twice.

 Tap Into an Endless Source of Wealth

 A rental property can be one of the most lucrative investments you can make.
 Not only does it bring in cash every month, but you still own a piece of property that can be sold (usually for a profit) should you wish to exit the real estate game.
-Currently, Americans rent more now than any time since 1965 (36%).
+Currently, Americans rent more now than at any time since 1965 (36%).
 Many of those renters need affordable housing, which makes owning lower-cost rentals a good place to enter the real estate market.

 The shortage of rentals that Americans can afford can be a cash cow for you.
 While owning expensive rentals can be rewarding, owning several lower-cost rental properties can rake in just as much and often more.
-Not only are self-sufficient folks looking for an affordable rental, there is also a long list of people waiting to get into government-subsidized housing, often called Section 8.
+Not only are self-sufficient folks looking for an affordable rental, but there is also a long list of people waiting to get into government-subsidized housing, often called Section 8.

 Low-Income Rentals: Profitable and Problematic

 There is a stigma attached to Section 8 rentals, one that leads landlords to believe that they will trash or destroy their rental property.
 The truth is, every landlord has horror stories about how their renters mistreated their real estate.
 They also have stories about renters that paid rent on time every month and left the rental in pristine condition.

 While there is no hard data, the general consensus of landlords I have spoken to is that the lower the rent price, the larger the chance of getting a renter that will abuse your property.
 This scares away many investors from lower-priced rentals, and if you choose to own numerous low-cost rentals, the odds are much higher that you will experience abusive renters.
 When they move out or are evicted, you will face an extensive rehab to prep for another renter.

 Being a Landlord Does Not Have to Be Soul-Sucking